 Individual Course Design: Each course is designed to include assignments and projects that require analytical thinking and critical evaluation of complex issues.
-We use case studies and real-world scenarios to encourage students to apply theoretical knowledge practically and critically. implement project-based learning where students tackle real-world problems requiring innovative solutions.
-Each project is structured to prompt students to question norms, assess various perspectives, and substantiated develop conclusions.
-Regularly scheduled debate sessions are also incorporated into the curriculum, where students are assigned different viewpoints on a topic relevant to the course, fostering therefore, deeper understanding and the ability to argue and critique different angles logically persuasively.
-Additionally, students are tasked with assignments that require them to perform SWOT analyses, risk assessments, and economic impact analyses, which teach them to think critically about Choose level of compliance:
+We use case studies and real-world scenarios to encourage students to apply theoretical knowledge practically and critically.
+We implement projectbased learning where students tackle real-world problems requiring innovative solutions.
+Each project is structured to prompt students to question norms, assess various perspectives, and develop substantiated conclusions.
+Regularly scheduled debate sessions are also incorporated into the curriculum, where students are assigned different viewpoints on a topic relevant to the course, fostering therefore, deeper understanding and the ability to argue and critique different angles logically and persuasively.
+Additionally, students are tasked with assignments that require them to perform SWOT analyses, risk assessments, and economic impact analyses, which teach them to think critically about various business scenarios and to develop strategic responses.